 Location.
 41° 0.681′ N, 95° 53.212′ W. Marker is in Plattsmouth, Nebraska, in Cass County.
 Marker is on Main Street west of North 6th Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 646 Main Street, Plattsmouth NE 68048, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Budweiser Building 1888 (approx. 0.2 miles away); Wetenkamp Building (approx. 0.2 miles away); Cass County Courthouse (approx. 0.2 miles away); Vienna Bakery (approx. 0.2 miles away); Drew/Weckbach (approx. 0.2 miles away); Excelsior Building (approx. 0.2 miles away); Blake Building (approx. 0.2 miles away); Plattsmouth Bridge 1930 (approx. 1.2 miles away).
 Touch for a list and map of all markers in Plattsmouth.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 16, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 397 times since then and 26 times this year.
+It was originally submitted on October 16, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 438 times since then and 5 times this year.
 Photos: 1, 2, 3. submitted on October 16, 2014, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.